Rich, whiny, with an unconscionable grudge against women and minorities

 Race doesn’t actually doesn’t exist.
 It was an social construction created largely to justify and perpetuate chattel slavery.
 In that system all white people — whether they owned slaves or not — were endowed with with a participation prize for not appearing black.
 The creation of whiteness was, essentially, as a privilege.

 But Adams has no interest in seeing anything that questions his myth that despite the racism he endured, he overcame the odds with pluck.
-Instead, who calls anyone who doubts his belief that anything that aspires to correcting historical injustices is oppression to him a “racist.”
-Apparently, he does believe in racism, against him.
+Instead, when anyone doubts his belief that anything aspiring to correcting historical injustices is actually oppression to HIM, he calls them a “racist.”
+Apparently, he does believe in systemic racism: Against him.

 There’s nothing new about white dudes crying, “That’s racist!”
 It’s standard “Racist Theater,” as described by Ian Haney López.